Manifold

 In mathematics, a manifold is a topological space that locally resembles Euclidean space near each point.
 More precisely, an $n$-dimensional manifold, or $n$-manifold for short, is a topological space with the property that each point has a neighborhood that is homeomorphic to an open subset of $n$-dimensional Euclidean space.

-One-dimensional manifolds include lines and circles, but not lemniscates.
+One-dimensional manifolds include lines and circles, but not self-crossing curves such as a figure 8.
 Two-dimensional manifolds are also called surfaces.
 Examples include the plane, the sphere, and the torus, and also the Klein bottle and real projective plane.

 The concept of a manifold is central to many parts of geometry and modern mathematical physics because it allows complicated structures to be described in terms of well-understood topological properties of simpler spaces.
 Manifolds naturally arise as solution sets of systems of equations and as graphs of functions.
 The concept has applications in computer-graphics given the need to associate pictures with coordinates (e.g. CT scans).

 Manifolds can be equipped with additional structure.
 One important class of manifolds are differentiable manifolds; their differentiable structure allows calculus to be done.
 A Riemannian metric on a manifold allows distances and angles to be measured.
 Symplectic manifolds serve as the phase spaces in the Hamiltonian formalism of classical mechanics, while four-dimensional Lorentzian manifolds model spacetime in general relativity.

 The study of manifolds requires working knowledge of calculus and topology.

 Motivating examples

 Circle

 After a line, a circle is the simplest example of a topological manifold.
 Topology ignores bending, so a small piece of a circle is treated the same as a small piece of a line.
 Considering, for instance, the top part of the unit circle, x2 + y2 = 1, where the y-coordinate is positive (indicated by the yellow arc in Figure 1).
 Any point of this arc can be uniquely described by its x-coordinate.
 So, projection onto the first coordinate is a continuous and invertible mapping from the upper arc to the open interval (−1, 1):

 Such functions along with the open regions they map are called charts.
 Similarly, there are charts for the bottom (red), left (blue), and right (green) parts of the circle:

 Together, these parts cover the whole circle, and the four charts form an atlas for the circle.

 The top and right charts, $\chi_\mathrm{top}$ and $\chi_\mathrm{right}$ respectively, overlap in their domain: their intersection lies in the quarter of the circle where both $x$ and $y$-coordinates are positive.
 Both map this part into the interval $(0,1)$, though differently.
 Thus a function $T:(0,1)\rightarrow(0,1)=\chi_\mathrm{right} \circ \chi^{-1}_\mathrm{top}$ can be constructed, which takes values from the co-domain of $\chi_\mathrm{top}$ back to the circle using the inverse, followed by $\chi_\mathrm{right}$ back to the interval.
-For any number a in $(0,1)$, then:
+If a is any number in $(0,1)$, then:

 Such a function is called a transition map.